 The hallmark of treatment for mental illness starts with psychotherapy.
 This process usually includes one-on-one therapy that allows the person to talk candidly and privately with a trained therapist.
 For many, group therapy becomes an important way to gain insight into their condition with the added benefit of receiving peer support.
 Family therapy can also provide a major benefit because it brings family members together to learn how best to cope with the challenges of helping a loved one dealing with mental illness.

 Medications can also play a vital part in treating mental illness.
 Finding out which prescription medication can help a person approach their conditions with renewed confidence.
 Many medications can reduce or even eliminate uncomfortable symptoms of conditions like depression, anxiety, and trauma and give someone a newfound ability to cope with their conditions.
+At New View Wellness, our psychiatry services in Atlanta can help you get on the right medication.
+With Partial Hospitalization Programming (PHP), Intensive Outpatient Programming (IOP), and Virtual IOP, our staff gives client’s flexible options to best fit their needs.

 Get Treatment for Mental Illness in Atlanta, GA